Localization and flexibilization in symplectic geometry: Liouville geometry background

-If $(X, \lambda)$ is Weinstein, we will also consider \textit{regular} Lagrangians that are compatible with this Weinstein structure.
-In this case, we require that there is a bordered \textit{Weinstein} homotopy from $(X^{2n}, \lambda)$ to $(X^{2n}, \lambda_L)$ so that $L$ is strongly exact for $\lambda_L$, i.e. $L$ is part of the Weinstein skeleton of $\lambda_L$.
-Lemma 2.2. of \cite{EGL} proves that one can apply a further Weinstein homotopy supported near $L$ so that a neighborhood $N$ of $L$ for which $(N, \lambda_L)$ can be identified with $(T^*L, \lambda_{std})$ equipped with its canonical Weinstein structure (induced by any proper Morse function on $L$ or the zero function).
+Lemma 2.2 of~\cite{EGL} proves that one can apply a further Weinstein homotopy (with only birth-death singularities) supported near $L$ so that a neighborhood $N$ of $L$ for which $(N, \lambda_L)$ can be identified with $(T^*L, \lambda_{T^*L, std})$ equipped with its canonical Weinstein structure (induced by any proper Morse function on $L$ or the zero function).
 By further applying Proposition \ref{prop: bordered_to_interior_homotopy}, we can also assume that there is an \textit{interior} Weinstein homotopy from $\lambda$ to such $\lambda_L$.